prk3/blog-source/posts/type-narrowing-and-closures.md

 # Simple feature, huh?

-I recently run into a scenario that exposes a weird quick of type narrowing.
+I recently run into a scenario that exposes a weird quirk of type narrowing.
 Take a look.

 ```typescript
 function access(index: number, data: any[] | Map<number, any>) {